History of advertising: Pre-modern history

 Egyptians used papyrus to make sales messages and wall posters.
 Commercial messages and political campaign displays have been found in the ruins of Pompeii and Arabia.
 Lost and found advertising on papyrus was common in Ancient Greece and Ancient Rome.
 Wall or rock painting for commercial advertising is another manifestation of an ancient advertising form, which is present to this day in many parts of Asia, Africa, and South America.
 The tradition of wall painting can be traced back to Indian rock art paintings that date back to 4000 BCE.

 In ancient China, the earliest advertising known was oral, as recorded in the Classic of Poetry (11th to 7th centuries BCE) of bamboo flutes played to sell candy.
-Advertisement usually takes in the form of calligraphic signboards and inked papers.
-A copper printing plate dated back to the Song dynasty used to print posters in the form of a square sheet of paper with a rabbit logo with "Jinan Liu's Fine Needle Shop" and "We buy high quality steel rods and make fine quality needles, to be ready for use at home in no time" written above and below.
+Advertisement usually took the form of calligraphic signboards and inked papers.
+A copper printing plate dating back to the Song dynasty used to print posters in the form of a square sheet of paper with a rabbit logo with "Jinan Liu's Fine Needle Shop" and "We buy high quality steel rods and make fine quality needles, to be ready for use at home in no time" written above and below.
 It is considered the world's earliest identified printed advertising medium.